ericcee/Flash-CHIP/README.md

 # Flash-CHIP

-Important: This script does not work in a WSL(Windows Linux Subsystem) Enviroment
+Important: This script does not work in a WSL(Windows Linux Subsystem) Enviroment.
+Please ensure your running this Script in a Linux Environment without Windows as background to prevent driver issues.

 Ready to use Flash environment for the C.H.I.P Single Board Computer